 The EGE Model guides teachers through a continuous learning cycle and provides a process that can be adopted or adapted according to local program and staff needs and resources.

-The Educator Growth and Evaluation (EGE) Cycle: A Quick Reference Guide
+The Educator Growth and Effectiveness (EGE) Cycle: A Quick Reference Guide

 The SABES Program Support PD Center provides support, guidance, and PD to program directors and EGE team leaders to assist them in adopting and adapting the EGE Model according to needs and resources; contact them for more information or to begin using the EGE Model.